dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 We can recognize two basic states in any digital logic circuit:

-  1. the *presence* of a significant electrical voltage
+  1. The *presence* of a significant electrical voltage
-  2. the *absence* of any significant electrical voltage
+  2. The *absence* of any significant electrical voltage

 This recognition gives rise to the concept of a *binary digit* or ***bit***.